Ibuprofen vs. Acetaminophen: Which Medication Should You Use?

 - Adult doses for ibuprofen: For pain or fever, take 200-400 milligrams (mg.) every 4-6 hours, but do not exceed 1200 mg. per day.
 For inflammation, take 400-800 mg.
 3-4 times daily, but do not exceed 3200 mg. per day.

 - Talk to your doctor before administering ibuprofen to a child.

-An Important Tip: Read Lables!
+Important Tip: Read Labels!

 The best thing you can do to prevent overdose of acetaminophen is to read the label!
 Your total combined adult dose of acetaminophen should not exceed 650 mg every 4-6 hours unless directed by your doctor.
 Because so many drugs contain acetaminophen, accidental overdose is very common!